 Explicit Top Management Commitment

-Top organizational attitudes drives safety culture.
+Top organizational attitudes drive safety culture.
 Top management must communicate their commitment to a safe workplace for everyone.
 Safety managers must ensure department heads communicate to staff about how hazard reporting tools help the company achieve goals and helps the company become more competitive, thereby ensuring job security.
 Department managers should stress that employees must report hazardous conditions or events, whereby, the information helps eliminate and correct workplace risks while improving operations.

 Other steps commonly improve corporate reporting culture and encourage the use of hazard reporting systems include: